passive-radio/pigframe/README.md

     app.remove_entity(entity) # deletes from entites list
     ```

+- add components to entity
+    ```python
+    # Add component to entity ID.
+    # Components are recorded as values where entity ID is the key inside dict.
+    # Component instance are created automatically.
+    app.add_component_to_entity(entity, ComponentA, component_args) # ComponentA is not an instance of Component but type. app.add_component_to_entity(entity, ComponentB, component_args) # ComponentB is not an instance of Component but type.
+    # getter
+    app.get_component(ComponentA) # Returns the list of tuple: entity id which has ComponentA, component implementation. app.get_components(ComponentA, ComponentB) # Returns the list of tuple: entity id which has ComponentA and ComponentB, component implementations.
+    ```

 - use component values inside system, event and screen
     ```python
     # Example of using get_components() method.